dreamscaperia/MTB_Offline_Content_Generator/README.md

 The generator requires ModusToolbox 2.x and PowerShell (>=v5.0) to be installed on your Computer.
 The generated package might work on Windows/MacOS/Linux but the generator only works on Windows.

-It's recommended to run the generator on an Windows 10 Computer because PowerShell (>=5.0) is included by default.
+It's recommended to run the generator on a Windows 10 Computer because PowerShell (>=5.0) is included by default.
 For Windows 8.1 and earlier, install/update the PowerShell manually.

 The generator needs open and persistent Internet access during the whole generating process.
 Ensure you have granted access to github.com and all its subsidiaries before proceeding.